The Great British Bake Off 2023: Pinch of Nom Pastry Week Inspiration

-Paul and Prue are judging pastry in this week’s Great British Bake Off 2021 and we can’t wait to see what doughy challenges the bakers will be facing!
+Paul and Prue are judging pastry in this week’s Great British Bake Off 2023 (it’s at 8pm on Channel 4 on Tuesday the 24th of October).
+We can’t wait to see what doughy challenges the bakers will be facing!
 From thick pie crusts to light, crispy tarts, pastry comes in many delicious sweet and savoury forms.

 Let’s hope the bakers can avoid pastry problems like crumbly finishes, sticky doughs and bread-like textures.
 And no doubt Paul and Prue will be checking for soggy bottoms in the tent!
 More an issue of texture than taste, if any bakers do undercook their base, they could still be onto a winner with exciting flavours.

-We’ve put together a selection of pastry treats to get you in the mood for this week’s theme, including everything from delectable pies to puddings.
+We’ve put together a selection of pastry treats to get you in the mood for this week’s theme, from pies to puddings.
 We’ve even included how to prepare a pastry-based recipe without using pastry at all – you might be surprised!

 This post contains affiliate links.
 Find out what this means.

 Samosas are unlikely to crop up as a task in The Great British Bake Off tent next week, but we love any excuse to whip these up!
 Flavoursome Samosas are a spicy pastry parcel that transform an Indian-inspired spread into a full on Fakeaway feast.
 We’ve used filo pastry in our non-traditional recipe to lower the calories.
 The key with filo is to work quickly – if you’re too slow, it can dry out and become unworkable.

 Normally deep-fried until they’re crisp, ours are prepared in the oven and come out at only 147 calories.
 They’ll taste great alongside your favourite creamy curry dish.